 Step 8 – Governing Law

-Enter the name of the state the loan is being made in.
+Enter the name of the state where this loan agreement is being executed.

 Step 9 – Signing

 Both the borrower and the lender will need to sign, date, and print their names onto the form.
-Once all signatures have been recorded, the agreement will be considered official.
-A copy of the contract should be made for all parties.
+Once all signatures have been recorded, the agreement is valid and legally binding.
+A copy of the contract should be kept by all parties.